cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 - Preserve current outputs for callers
   - Keep `visible_points_` and `visible_assets_` compatible for `AssetsManager::rebuild_active_from_screen_grid`, but source them from the Screen Grid traversal rather than ad hoc vectors.
-  - Maintain `id_to_index_` lookups until renderers stop using `Asset::grid_id` directly.
+  - Maintain `grid_point_for_asset()` via a per-frame asset-to-point map; legacy `GridId` lookups are removed.
   - Add a compatibility flag to fall back to legacy visible list generation for debugging only.

 - Retire flat screen grid code
   - Remove or gate legacy flat rebuild paths once the Screen Grid traversal is stable and debuggable.
   - Keep existing debug overlay hooks working with the new data structure.
 - Add metrics (counts, time) to detect regressions when switching to the new traversal.

 **Codex guidance**
 Tasks touching screen grid or camera to screen mapping must reference Phase 4 and must not introduce new flat 2D only screen grid structures.

 ---

+Ready for Phase 5: core identity, asset attachment, and Screen Grid traversal now rely on 3D `GridKey` + hierarchy only; legacy GridId usage is constrained to tile storage.
+Multi-z Screen Grid traversal and further search optimizations will build on this 3D-first baseline.

 ### Phase 5 - Hierarchical search and active branch maintenance